 |My collection from 1994|

-All of the Shogun's were originally released in Japan in varying formats (The 24" Poseidon is very cool, and the Cargosaur made to fit the Popy Jumbo Machinder line is incredible), some that were exclusive to Japan command prices in the thousands when found mint and boxed (due to rarity).
+All of the Shogun's were originally released in Japan in varying formats (The 24" Poseidon is very cool, and the Cargosaur made to fit the Popy Jumbo Machinder line as Daikymaryu is incredible), some that were exclusive to Japan command prices in the thousands when found mint and boxed (due to rarity).
 Also, many alternate fists, shooters and accessories were sold in Japan to compliment the Shogun line (Raideen's "Iron Cutter" or shooting axe fist was actually a Mazinger Z accessory).
 Look up the Popy list under the same menu for more information and images.
-To round out the large figure format, Mattel released a battery operated Gaiking re-titled Zargon (renamed probably to avoid confusion).
+To round out the large figure format, Mattel released a battery operated Gaiking re-titled Zargon (renamed probably to avoid confusion with the Jumbo).

 Click the Head Below to view the page

 (The image map above is a retro-artifact that I saved from my original Wildtoys.com Shogun Warrior page.)

 All Mattel images and captions are copyright Mattel and used without permission.
 All other content, including images and editorial, is Copyright © 1997-2017 John Eaton and/or contributors unless otherwise stated.
 If there are any comments or objections, please contact John Eaton, by clicking here.